iamadityaanjana/cyrolabs/public/fonts/README.txt

 Please add the following Rany font files to this directory:

-1. Rany-Regular.woff2
+1. Rany-Regular.otf2
-2. Rany-Regular.woff
+2. Rany-Regular.otf
-3. Rany-Medium.woff2
+3. Rany-Medium.otf2
-4. Rany-Medium.woff
+4. Rany-Medium.otf
-5. Rany-Bold.woff2
+5. Rany-Bold.otf2
-6. Rany-Bold.woff
+6. Rany-Bold.otf

 These font files are required for the proper styling of the website.